 Since most journeys by train from the UK to Europe go via Paris, it's very likely that you'll have to make a station transfer in Paris.
 The most common transfers are between the Eurostar terminal at Gare du Nord and major train stations elsewhere in the city.

 If your journey involves changing trains in Paris, you may be required to travel between two stations.
 This will be shown as a "transfer" in search results.
 This is different from an "interchange" which involves changing trains at the same station.

 We usually recommend a minimum of one hour for a Paris transfer.
 However, some search results may display a shorter interchange.
-For these, we display a warning to alert you to the short city transfer.
-You should only book these trains if you are familiar and confident about crossing Paris between the named stations.
+For these, we display a warning.
+You should only book these trains if you are confident crossing Paris between the named stations.

-If you would prefer more time to change trains, or want to allow for lunch or a stroll along the Seine, you can edit the amount of time between trains.
-See the following Help article: Modifying search results by adding a via station.
+If you would prefer more time to change trains, or want to allow for lunch or a stroll along the Seine, you can increase the amount of time between trains.

 Connecting from Gare du Nord

 From Gare du Nord to Gare de l'Est